FrancesCoronel/personal-website-v3/_pages/about.md

 ### Blurb

-- Self-driven CS student with a developer & design background 🎓 🔨 🎨
+- Self-driven MS in CS grad with a panache for design 🎓 🔨 🎨
-- Latina who gets a lot of personal satisfaction out of helping the local tech community 😊
+- Latina who gets a lot of personal satisfaction out of helping my local tech community 😊
 - Mentor, freelancer & speaker 💬
 - Avid conference & hackathon goer 🚗
 - Code pusher, design publisher & online blogger 🌐
 - Lover of chocolate dipped strawberries (my logo) and the 12-base system 🍓 🍫

-### What's happening nowadays?
+### So what's happening nowadays?

-> This a [now section](http://nownownow.com/about), and if you have your own site, you should make one, too.
+> This a [now section](http://nownownow.com/about), and if you have your own site, you should make one, too!

-- finishing up my last semester at Cornell Tech 🎓
-- acting as an ambassador for Fullstack Academy – feel free to reach out if you’re interested in any of the programs! 😊
-- trying to get a job 🤣
-- transitioning from Wordpress to Jekyll 📝
-    + saving a ton of money
-    + offers full control
+- mentoring a student as part of my Fullstack Academy ambassador gig
+- getting ready to move to SF
+- updating this website to be awesomeeeee